-Are you visiting London in 2017 to research your family history?
+Are you planning a visit to London in 2022 to research your family history?

 Alternatively I can assist by carrying out preliminary archive research in advance of your visit so that you can make good progress when you arrive.
 Receiving background documents and copies of contemporary maps prior to the visit means there is time to absorb the information before arrival and to refer back to your earlier findings if you spot a name that you're sure you've come across before.
 Preliminary searches can save valuable time and ensure that once in the UK you can concentrate your archive research on those sources which are likely to produce a result.